China “surrounds” Taiwan island daily according to coast guard

 This upsurge in activity was already denounced last week by the Taiwanese Ministry of Defense.
 Because eleven Chinese warships were detected around Taiwan over a period of twenty-four hours.
 This was a record since the start of 2024, with ships generally being between four and six over such a window.
 In addition to these boats, the Taiwanese ministry claimed to have counted 15 military planes and a balloon.

 Enough to exacerbate the already strong tensions between the two countries, especially since the circumstances of the fatal incident are still unclear at present.
 One of the two survivors assured Chinese state media that the boat was hit by the Taiwanese coast guard vessel.
 This was confirmed by the latter, blaming the Chinese speedboat.
-“During the chase, which lasted about a minute or more (…), the Chinese boat zigzagged away from our patrol boat.
+“During the chase, which lasted regarding a minute or more (…), the Chinese boat zigzagged away from our patrol boat.
 [Il] turned sharply to the right, causing its stern to hit the right front of our patrol boat… [Il] lost his balance and capsized, Chen Chien-wen, head of Taiwan’s coast guard, told reporters.

 The investigation is ongoing and is being led by Taiwan’s justice system, as Taiwan Mainland Affairs Council spokesperson Jan Jyh-horng previously explained.